papajuans/infinical/README.md

 ## Demo

-You an view a working demo here: http://roflopoly.com/infinical/
+You can view a working demo here: http://roflopoly.com/infinical/